CheVeraId/domainauth-spec/draft-narea-domainauth.md

 DomainAuth specifies mandatory-to-implement cryptographic algorithms ({{cryptographic-algorithms}}).
 Services have the option to recommend specific algorithms from the allowed set but cannot mandate unsupported ones.

+Service implementations must not override root zone DS records except for testing or to reflect updated IANA trust anchors.
+Services using DomainAuth should clearly distinguish test environments from production.

 Services designers should also consider the following potential attack vectors:

 - **Replay attacks:** DomainAuth provides authenticity and integrity but does not inherently mitigate replay attacks.
 Services may need to implement additional measures, such as nonces, depending on the application's sensitivity to replays ({{offline-verification-limitations}}).